harness/developer-hub/tutorials/run-chaos-experiments/first-chaos-engineering.md

 # Access Harness Chaos Engineering

- To access HCE, log in to app.harness.io, and then click the **Chaos** tab.
+ To access HCE, log in to app.harness.io, and click the **Chaos** tab.

 ## Create a Project